 Aquarium water is normally clear and colorless, but from time to time it can become cloudy or tinted.
 Unexpected yellow or brownish colored water is usually a sign of trouble, although there are cases when it is not a problem.
 To ensure that your aquarium habitat is safe for your fish, investigate yellow or brown water promptly to determine the root cause so you can correct it if needed.

 Bacteria overgrowth, often referred to as bacterial blossom or bloom, will cause cloudiness.
-In fact, the water may appear to be gray or milky, but bacteria do not tint the water yellow, brown, or even green.
+The water may appear to be gray or milky, but bacteria do not tint the water yellow, brown, or even green.
 Anytime the water takes on a distinctly yellow or brown tint, the problem is dissolved organic material rather than bacteria, so you can rule out bacterial blossom as the root cause.

 Keep in mind that there can be multiple issues going on at the same time.
 If you have tinted water that is also very cloudy rather that clear, you may have a couple of different issues to contend with.

 Dissolved Organic Compounds

 Tinted or cloudy water is often caused by dissolved organic compounds, but what does that mean?
 Dissolved organic compounds are the organic matter that has broken down in the water.
 It could be fish waste, uneaten food that has decayed, decaying plant parts, or even a dead, decomposing fish parts.